statico/femtostats/README.md

    - See below instructions on creating a Maxmind account to resolve geographic location at the country level.
    - Set a `PASSWORD` env var to protect your dashboard behind a password (the username is `admin`).
    - Set a `DATA_DIR` env var to store the SQLite database and Maxmind database.
 (Default is `/tmp`.)
-1. Run `pnpm knex migrate:latest` to initialize the database.
+1. Run `pnpm knex:migrate` to initialize the database.
 1. Include the tag `<script defer src="https://your-femtostats.com/data.js"></script>` on the pages you want to track.
 1. For custom event tracking, call `window.femtostats('event name')`